Thomasliminator/coms3157/5_ExpressionsStatements.md

 RAM memory has addresses from 0 to (512) (bytes).

-Every program thinks that it has 0 to 512G access to RAM.
+Every program/running process thinks that it has 0 to 512G access to RAM.
 This is fake, **virtual** memory.
-Every single tab in Chrome thinks it has access to this.
+For example, every single tab in Chrome thinks it has access to this.

 A lot of underlying mapping that goes from the virtual memory to the RAM.
 Assume you have access to the entire address space.